Updated June 3, 2023

 When coming to GUI components, we have the following as the main components:

-It is the very first screen that you will see once the windows start.
+It is the first screen you will see once the windows start.
 Here you will see “My Computer”, “My Documents”, “Start Menu”, “Recycle Bin”, and the shortcuts of any applications that you might have created.

 This is located in the bottom left corner of Windows OS GUI.
-This is the place where the user can search for any setting and for any application for their use.
+This is where the user can search for any setting and any application for their use.
 Users can uninstall or repair applications from the control panel.
 The user can do a lot of activities just by searching through the start menu.